 Inherited Controls – physical and environmental controls that the organization inherits from its cloud provider.

 Shared Controls – the cloud provider and the customer are responsible for certain aspects of the control.
 Examples of shared controls may include configuration management, patch management, training & awareness.

 Customer Specific – controls in which customers have full implementation and management responsibility.
 For instance, organizations are responsible for managing access and protecting external communications.

 The second common approach to the shared responsibility model is based on the boundaries of responsibility.
-Namely, responsibility shifts depending on the level of the cloud deployment between the platform as a service (PaaS), infrastructure as a service (IaaS), software as a service (SaaS).
-This approach is commonly used by Microsoft Azure, Google Cloud, IBM Cloud:
+Namely, responsibility shifts depending on the level of the cloud deployment between the platform as a service (PaaS), infrastructure as a service (IaaS), and software as a service (SaaS).
+This approach is commonly used by Microsoft Azure, Google Cloud, and IBM Cloud:

 In an IaaS framework, the provider is responsible for physical layers and shares responsibility with the customer for the security of the host infrastructure and network.
 All the rest is the customer’s responsibility.

 In a PaaS framework, the provider also takes full responsibility for host infrastructure and network security, but it also shares responsibility with the customer at the application and access control levels.

 In a SaaS framework, the provider takes full responsibility for application controls while sharing responsibility with the customer for access control as well as client/endpoint protection.
 Figure 2 visually demonstrates how boundaries of responsibility are shared:

 FIGURE 2.
 (Source: Shared Responsibility for Cloud Computing.
 Microsoft Azure)